Skip to main content

 Adding expression

 Now let’s enter our expression to expose the hidden field only to certain roles.
 The 12 lines of JavaScript below define a function named checkRole which evaluates if the user’s role is either ‘Owner’ or ‘Manager’ with the ROLE function, from the Calculation Expressions.
-If the role matches those values, the ‘sensitive_fields’ hidden settings will be set to false, exposing the field to those users - for roles such as ‘Standard User’, the field will stay hidden.
+If the role matches those values, the ‘sensitive_fields’ hidden settings will be set, exposing the field to those users; for roles such as ‘Standard User,’ the field will stay hidden.

 Additionally, you can see where the possible errors are in your code by looking for the red line under the text and the red lines in the scrollbar on the right side of the editor.